windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 5. On the right pane under the `Settings` tab, select `Connect` as input type of the `issues` input.
-Now you can select the `result` field of the `Load Issues` background script you just created.
+Now you can select the `result` field of the `Load Issues` background runnable you just created.
 To do this, locate the `Background` element on the left pane that has _4 items_ in the result property and click on `result`.
    ![Connecting scripts](./12-wm-connect-result.png)